catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Alpha Goals

 1. Provide Initial infrastructure to support CCI Drivers and k8s Deployments requiring CCI Drivers.
-1. Provide a feature gate to enable CCI Manager.
+1. Provide a feature gate to enable CCI Resource Manager.
 The feature will require CPU Manager policy set to None.
 1. Provide a CCI test driver which can demonstrate CCI Driver implementation requirementes and several resource management use-cases for cpu.
-1. Provide documentation of the CCI Manager and the provided test driver plus illustration of the currently covered use-cases, including a sample driver.
+1. Provide documentation of the CCI Resource Manager and the provided test driver plus illustration of the currently covered use-cases, including a sample driver.
 1. Provide end-to-end tests using the sample driver.
 1. Support seamless k8s start.
 1. CCI Driver results (cpusets) are passed back to kubelet and allocated.